| #1 | Galen Health Institutes-Nashville Campus | Nashville, TN | $27,000/yr | Nashville students seeking LPN-to-RN bridge | |

 | #4 | Chattanooga State Community College | Chattanooga, TN | $5,000/yr (net price) | | |

-- Total tuition of $7,105 for the entire program
+- Total program cost of $7,105 (in-state)

-- ACT entrance exam required
+- ACT entrance exam required; college-level reading needed

-- LPN-to-RN transition program available
+- Prepares for NCLEX-PN; LPN-to-RN pathway available

 |